Skip to recipe results

 1

-Mix & Autolyse: Combine 760g flour and 479g water at 86F.
+Mix & Autolyse: Combine 755g flour and 476g water at 85°F (targeting 76°F final dough).
 Mix until no dry flour remains, then cover and rest for 20-30 minutes.

 What is Autolyse?: Autolyse is a resting period where flour fully hydrates and gluten begins to develop naturally before salt or yeast are added.
 This improves dough extensibility and makes it easier to work with.
+Full autolyse guide →

 2